-Within the last five years, Mr. Blessing has been the co-president of global wealth management of UBS Switzerland AG, a member of the group executive board of UBS Group AG and a member of the board of directors of Cembra Money Bank AG.
+Within the last five years, Mr. Blessing has been the co-president of global wealth management of UBS Switzerland AG and a member of the group executive board of UBS Group AG.

-Jan Thorsgaard Nielsen has been a member of the Board of Directors since 2018 and has been the Vice Chair of the Board of Directors since 2018.
-Mr. Nielsen is the chief investment officer of A.P.
-Møller Holding A/S as well as the chair or member of the boards of directors of 21 affiliated undertakings of APMH Invest A/S, a member of the board of directors of LEGO A/S and an owner of Thorsgaard Holding ApS, Thorsskov Holding ApS and Thorsskov Aps.
+Martin Nørkjær Larsen has been a member of the Board of Directors since March 2024.
+Mr. Nørkjær Larsen is the chief financial officer of A.P.
+Møller Holding A/S as well as the chief executive officer and a member of the board of directors of APMH Invest A/S and the chair or ordinary member of the boards of directors of 18 affiliated undertakings of APMH Invest A/S. Mr. Nørkjær Larsen is also the chair of the board of directors of Navigare Capital Partners A/S, the vice chair of the board of directors of Assuranceforeningen SKULD (Gjensidig), and the chief executive officer of MVKH ApS.